Cannabis Production in Colombia’s Emerging Market

 Understanding the potential of Latin America’s emerging economies, particularly as countries like Mexico, Argentina and Brazil have established cannabis-friendly policies, the company plans to deploy its business model across the region, helping to address the unmet needs of an estimated 68 million people that could benefit from cannabis-based treatments.

 The Khiron management team brings extensive expertise in the pharmaceutical and agricultural spaces, including CEO Alvaro Torres, who also brings years of experience working on Colombian projects.
+The board of directors also includes a previous president of Mexico, Vicente Fox Quesada, who is a strong advocate for cannabis legalization.
 Using existing relationships and focusing on enhancing public education around cannabis, the management team is focused on engaging medical associations and key opinion leaders, while also sponsoring medical and scientific conferences aligned with their market interests.
 Management and the board are also significantly invested in the company, holding over 30 percent of shares.

 - First market entrant in emerging cannabis market of Colombia